Matt-A-Bennett/todo-tool/README.md

      2  - [x] Add some features (deadline: 21-01-20)
      3  - [x] Test new features (deadline: 22-01-20)
      4  - [ ] Make a phone call (deadline: 27-01-20)
-     5  - [ ] Upload latest version (deadline: 29-01-20)
+     5  - [ ] Upload latest version (deadline: 07-02-20)
 ```

-Notice that the original tasks 2 and 3 have been ticked, the uploading task has
+Notice that the original tasks 2 and 3 have been ticked, task 5 has been
-been unticked, and a new task about making a phone call has been inserted into
+unticked and has a later deadline, and a new task about making a phone call has
-the list according to its deadline.
-Also what were formally tasks 4 and 6 have
+been inserted into the list according to its deadline.
+Also what were formally
-been removed.
+tasks 4 and 6 have been removed.

 ## Maintaining todo list across multiple devices
 If you want to be able to make notes on a laptop, or if you work on more than